Sheila Polk's Letter to Brewer Misstates AZ U.S. Attorney's Position on Medical Marijuana

 "I have been told that the newly appointed U.S. Attorney for the District of Arizona, John Leonardo, fully intends to prevent any dispensaries from operating in Arizona by seizing each and every one as it opens and commits violations of the CSA," Polk wrote.

 We asked Polk today who told her that.
 She replied that Tony Coulson, a retired Drug Enforcement Agent, told her.

 He does, however, believe that the feds will shut down Arizona program -- but that sort of wishful thinking is no surprise, coming from an ex-DEA agent.
-Time will tell if Leonard or anyone else in the federal government makes a move on Arizona's voter-approved program, now that it's about to enter the dispensary phase.
+Time will tell if Leonardo or anyone else in the federal government makes a move on Arizona's voter-approved program, now that it's about to enter the dispensary phase.

 We e-mailed Polk late this afternoon to find out her reaction to Coulson's comment, and we'll let you know what she says in reply.
 (UPDATE: Polk says, "I wrote in my letter to the Governor what Tony told me."
 At best, this means these folks are simply awful at the old game of "telephone."
-How in the world did a non-response by Leonard become "fully intends to prevent any dispensaries from operating in Arizona by seizing each and every one as it opens..."
+How in the world did a non-response by Leonardo become "fully intends to prevent any dispensaries from operating in Arizona by seizing each and every one as it opens..."
 Sheesh.)

 The Arizona U.S. Attorney's Office put out this statement in regards to Polk's letter: